Skip to main content

 Why this exists

 A distributed trace that stops at the service boundary makes incident response blind past the first hop.
-Before OBS-01 landed, outbound RestTemplate calls in InternalServiceClient and OkHttp calls in TransitClient carried no trace headers, so every downstream service started a fresh root span.
-The fix (TraceContextClientHttpRequestInterceptor and TransitTraceInterceptor) copies the current span's W3C traceparent onto every outbound request.
+Outbound RestTemplate calls in InternalServiceClient and OkHttp calls in TransitClient copy the current span's W3C traceparent onto downstream requests through TraceContextClientHttpRequestInterceptor and TransitTraceInterceptor.
 This runbook is the human check that validates the machine check.